Feature Dumping Doesn't Work, Do This Instead

 Consider a presentation that is all Features.
 The presentation is not very compelling and may bore the buyer.
 Furthermore, Features don’t explain how your solution will solve the buyer’s specific problem.
 You are also leaving it up to the buyer to draw his or her own conclusions regarding how these features will benefit him or her.
 Some may come up with the right answers, while others won’t bother.

 So how do we help Features?
 Connect an Advantage to the Feature.

 Advantages explain how Features work or what they do.
 Advantages are generic, not buyer specific.
 So Advantages remain the same irrespective of a buyer’s specific priorities.

 What about a presentation that consists of only Features and Advantages?
 While better than just using Features, you still risk boring the buyer since while you have described in “generic” terms good things about your product/service, you have not made it specific to the buyer.

-Advantages may also risk alienating buyers by highlighting features they don’t think they need and potentially raising the cost of the solution without
+Advantages may also risk alienating buyers by highlighting features they don’t think they need and potentially raising the cost of the solution without adding any value.

 Benefits describe how a Feature and Advantage relate to a buyer’s priorities.

 Any purchase is dependent on the buyer’s vision of a solution, so it’s critical when asking questions that you uncover details about the buyer’s vision of a solution to meet his or her needs.
 These details provide you with direction about what Features and Advantages to present and the Benefit the buyer will gain.